Edyta Śliwińska

-Edyta Śliwińska (/pl/; born May 1979) is a Polish professional ballroom dancer who is starring in the stage show Dance Temptation.
+Edyta Śliwińska (/pl/; born May 1979) is a Polish-American professional ballroom dancer who is starring in the stage show Dance Temptation.
 She is best known for her appearances on the American version of the reality television series Dancing with the Stars, where she appeared on all of the first ten seasons of the show.

 Early life

 Śliwińska was born in Warsaw, Poland, and comes from a working-class Polish background.
 She took her first dancing class at age 12.